cpulvermacher/secret-scanner/README.md

 ## Limitations

 - Used bandwidth may increase.
 Consider only enabling the extension when needed on metered mobile connections.
-- Detected secrets may be false positives
+- Detected secrets may be false positives or meant to be public (e.g. some Google API keys).
 - May not catch dynamically constructed or obfuscated secrets.
 - Does not scan scripts only loaded by other scripts.